 Together with its surroundings, the building forms a ‘living landscape’.
 At the front of the building a public forecourt is bordered by a timber ‘pavilion’ with steps, which act as a three-dimensional playground.
 The pavilion also marks the entrance to the car park and serves as a tribune for all kinds of activities, such as a film screening or outdoor events.
 The green exterior, with trees providing shade, invites people to linger and – in the summer – there is even a city beach on the water’s edge.

-The irregular composition of window openings gives the impression that they undulate gently across the facade.
-That makes Jonas just a little bit different: slightly distorted, slightly strange.
-The building is like a stone, but made of black timber; the grid is not regular but distorted; the facade does not stand on the ground but is raised; the building is not orthogonal but lozenge-shaped.
-That makes the building both familiar and alienating, sculptural yet rational, recognizable yet innovative.
+The building with its irregular openings creates the impression that the windows are gently undulating across the facade.
+That makes Jonas a bit different.
+It is not covered in stone but faced in dark, pre-patinated zinc.
+The facade does not touch the ground but is lifted off it.
+The volume is not rectangular but diamond-shaped.
+That makes it both familiar and alienating, sculptural yet rational, recognizable yet innovative.

-But the real surprise with Jonas is revealed inside.
-It is welcoming, warm and spectacular.
+But the real surprise of Jonas awaits inside.
+This is welcoming, warm and spectacular.
 It expresses a modern and sustainable community life.
-The interior is compelling, surprising and surrealist.
-The underlying spatial concept is based on traditional timber ship construction.
-A series of trusses arranged in a row forms the skeleton, the building’s main structure.
-This allows big hollows to be scooped out of the volume, with the required housing programme incorporated into the ‘skin’ of the building.
+The interior is unexpected and surrealistic.
+The spatial concept is based on the way traditional wooden ships are constructed: a skeleton consisting of a series of trusses arranged in a row, which form the main structure.
+This allows large hollows to be carved out of the volume, and the required housing program, a total of 273 apartments, is contained within the ‘skin’ of the building.